frcvlab/BBBraitenberg/README.md

 An open extension of the braitenros python package to allow some behavior-based functionality November 2023 (v4)

+Fordham Robotics and Computer Vision Lab.
+D. Lyons.
+You can use and modify this software (at your own risk) but please attribute/cite it.

 Prereq: ROS1 desktop installed.
 Must include Gazebo.
 Turtlebot3 packages installed. (https://emanual.robotis.com/docs/en/platform/turtlebot3/quick-start/)

 1.0 Overview